How to Fix Logitech Mouse Lagging in Windows 11, 10

 4. You will now get two options select Search automatically for drivers.
 Wait for Windows to look for updates.

-5. Once done restart the PC and see the mouse should be working.
+5. Once done, restart the PC and see the mouse should be working.

-Automatic Driver Update – If the manual steps aren’t your cup of tea, you can update the Logitech mouse driver automatically with Advanced Driver Updater.
+Automatic Driver Update – If the manual steps aren’t your cup of tea, you can automatically update the Logitech mouse driver with Advanced Driver Updater.

 Here’s how to use Advanced Driver Updater.